Gants Hill, Redbridge

 The art deco Savoy cinema (later an Odeon) became a local landmark in 1934.

-Designed by the incomparable Charles Holden, Gants Hill station opened on the Fairlop loop of the Central line in 1947, with a lower level concourse that has been nicknamed Moscow Hall on account of its resemblance to the stations of the Moscow metro, though on a more modest scale.
+Designed by the incomparable Charles Holden, Gants Hill station opened on the Fairlop loop of the Central line in 1947, with a lower level concourse (shown in the photo above) that has been nicknamed Moscow Hall on account of its resemblance to the stations of the Moscow metro, though on a more modest scale.
 Bolstered by the new tube connection, Gants Hill gained blocks of offices over the following two decades.

 The shopping centre has suffered a severe decline in recent times, with many premises lying closed empty and boarded up, while the Odeon was demolished in 2003 and replaced by flats.
 The cinema is remembered in a pavement mosaic placed outside a pizza restaurant in the following year.